mapbox/tippecanoe/README.md

 ### Meta-options

+ * `-h` _options_ or `--options=`_options_: Process additional options from the specified literal JSON object.
  * `-H` _config.json_ or `--options-from-file=`_config.json_: Read additional options from the specified _config.json_ file.
    The file should contain one JSON object.

+Either with directly-specified options or options from a file, the options should be a single JSON object.
 Its keys must be long or short option names.
 The value corresponding to each key should be a string or number, for options with arguments, or `null` or `true` for options that do not take arguments.

+Example:

+    tippecanoe -h '{ "maximum-zoom": "g", "force": true, "output": "countries.mbtiles" }' ne_10m_admin_0_countries.json

 ### Filters